shinvt/beautiful-jekyll/_posts/2018-06-11-zen-in-the-art-of-archery.md

 ---
 layout: post
-title: Zen?
+title: How to be Zen?
-subtitle: Zen in the Art of Archery
+subtitle: Zen in the Art of Archery (Eugen Herrigel)
 tags: [books,review]
 ---